XSEDE Allocation Policies

 |JUSTIFICATION||Required||na||na||Not required if no change in PI/CoPIs||Optional||Required||Optional|

 Research requests are reviewed quarterly by the XSEDE Resource Allocations Committee (XRAC).
-The XRAC consist of volunteer experts from the faculty and staff of U.S. universities, laboratories, and other research institutions.
+The XRAC consists of volunteer experts from the faculty and staff of U.S. universities, laboratories, and other research institutions.
 All committee members have expertise in at least one area of computational science or engineering and serve a term of approximately three years.
+PI and co-PIs of allocation awards may be asked to serve on the XRAC.

 The XRAC will ensure that: